Department of Health

 Junior Medical Officers

-To improve mental health capability in the system, we are working to encourage more junior doctors to specialise in psychiatry.
+To improve mental health capability in the system, we are working to encourage more junior doctors to complete a psychiatry rotation to learn mental health skills and consider specialising in psychiatry.

 We have worked with the sector and people with lived experience of mental illness to develop a framework to support Junior Medical Officer rotations to ensure they have a positive experience.